WinVector/vtreat/Examples/Unsupervised/Unsupervised_FP.md

 In this case, the unsupervised treatment only created levels for the two most common levels, `level_1` and `NA`, which are both present more than 20% of the time.

 In unsupervised situations, this may only be desirable when there are an unworkably large number of possible levels (for example, when using ZIP code as a variable).
-It is more useful in conjunction with the y-aware variables produced by `designTreatmentsN`/`mkCrossFrameNExperiment` (regression), `designTreatmentsC`/`mkCrossFrameCExperiment` (binary classification), or `designTreatmentsM`/`mkCrossFrameMExperiment` (multiclass classification).
+It is more useful in conjunction with the y-aware variables produced by `NumericOutcomeTreatment`, `BinomialOutcomeTreatment`, or `MultinomialOutcomeTreatment`.

 Types of prepared variables
 ---------------------------